 Of the seven measurements made on the water samples three were rated as slightly bad, the others were all good.

 - pH is the most problematic measurement because not only are we rated slightly bad, but the trend in recent years has been to get worse.
-This acidity is common in NH lakes, caused by a combination of acid rain and poor ANC attributed of our granite base.
-The state average is 6.6 and the threshold for slightly bad is 6.5, we are at 6.4.
-The lowest readings are at the inlets and the best reason is at the outlets, so I conclude it is not a problem of our making we just have to play the water we are given.
+Last year it actually got slightly better.
+This acidity is common in NH lakes, caused by a combination of acid rain and poor Acid Neutralizing Capacity attributed of our granite base.
+The state average is 6.6 and the threshold for slightly bad is 6.5, we are at 6.3 at our worst, what they key off.
+The lowest readings are at the inlets and the best are at the outlets, so I conclude it is not a problem of our making we just have to deal with the water we are given.

-- Phosphorus: the state average is 12 ug/L and we measured 15 at both inlets, 8 at both deep spots and 6 at the outlet.
+- Phosphorus: the state average is 12 ug/L and we measured 12 and 22 at the two inlets, 8 at both deep spots and 6 at the outlet.
 High levels are common in stagnant water like that feeding into the lake.
 The fact that it is better than the state average in the middle and gets even better as it leaves indicates to me that we don’t have properties on the pond that are hurting the pond with failed septic systems of fertilizing.

 - Chlorophyll: the state average is 4.58 mg/m3, and we are at 3.49 so better than the state average, even though worse than we want to be.

 This year, as part of the VLAP program we can and will voluntarily add testing for Cyano-Bacteria.